mdzio/veap/README.md

    422 | Request does not conform to VEAP protocol
    500 | Unexpected server error

-For a simple VEAP client, it is sufficient to compare the HTTP status with 200.
-Any status not equal to 200 is then interpreted as an error.
+For a simple VEAP client, it is sufficient to check whether the HTTP status is in the range 200 to 299.
+Any status outside this range is then interpreted as an error.

+In the HTTP response, the VEAP server can include a JSON object with an extended error description.
+In the JSON object at least the `message` property should be set with a textual description of the error.
+Example: `{"message": "Temperature setpoint is out of range."}` Also for an error response the `Content-Type` should be set to `application/json`.

 ### Read history of a data point (optional)